 NASA isn't the only government agency that's helping make private space travel a reality.
 The European Space Agency is providing facilities as well as the capital necessary to fund research and development from a number of companies.

-The US space agency has also inked contracts worth billions to outfits like Orbital Sciences Corp. and SpaceX (more on them in a bit), with the goal of ferrying precious cargo between Earth and the International Space Station.
+The US space agency has also inked contracts worth billions to outfits like Orbital Sciences Corp, Blue Origin and SpaceX (more on them in a bit), with the goal of ferrying precious cargo between Earth and the International Space Station.

 Space travel has also helped thaw US relations with countries like Russia and China, both of whom have ramped up their intergalactic plans in recent years, and have been cited as potential allies if the US ever hopes to send humans to Mars.